 Design wise the 2000A and 2000x have full blackout across the face with a black tuning knob.
 Here is the 2000…

 All of the 2000 models used somewhat lower quality capacitors which, if original, would probably be best replaced by now.
 Also, they are known for having some transistors that have gotten noisy with age.
 Specifically the 2sc458 transistors.

 There are a number of modifications and upgrades that can be done on the 2000X.
 If you’re technically oriented you may want to check out Conrad Hoffman’s site where he details how and why to do the mods.
 Also, a good discussion on replacing the transistors is HERE (though it covers the 2000 the idea is the same).

 The Sansui 2000X is a well regarded receiver.
-If you have it recapped and some of the upgrades noted above done then it will be a fantastic performer for you.
-Expect to pay from $150 to over $300 depending upon functionality and cosmetics.
-If you're going to upgrade it then look for a cheaper one that has great cosmetics since you'll be paying more to have it serviced anyway.
+If you have it recapped, and some of the upgrades noted above done, then it will be a fantastic performer for you.
+If you’re going to upgrade it then look for a cheaper one that has great cosmetics since you’ll be paying more to have it serviced anyway.